Digital Marketing Agency | SEO, Paid Social & PPC

 Let’s examine some essential guidelines for generating XML sitemaps:

-• Your sitemap should only include URLs that you want to be indexed.
-This means that you should exclude redirected URLs, non-canonical URLs, and pages marked as no-index.
+• In other words, only the URLs that you want to be indexed should be included in your sitemap.
+Really, that means excluding any redirected URLs, any non-canonical URLs, and pages marked as no-index.

-• If you have two versions (mobile and desktop) of your site, include only the primary version in your sitemap.
+• If you have two versions of your site-mobile and desktop—make sure to include only the primary version of your site in your sitemap.

-• Include media assets like videos, photos, and news items.
+• Include media assets, such as videos, photos, and news items.

-• You can use hreflang to indicate to Google that there are alternative language versions of your website.
+• Also, hreflang will be able to tell Google that there can be other language versions of your website.

-• According to Google documentation, <lastmod> is leveraged, but only if it’s consistent and verifiable.
-If you cannot ensure its accuracy, it’s better to avoid using it.
+• According to Google’s documentation, <lastmod> is used, but only if it is consistent and verifiable.
+If you cannot ensure that, it is better not to use it.

 • Google ignores the <priority> and <changefreq> tags at this time, according to John Mueller on this Search Off the Record podcast.